DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - St. Andral's Feast.md

 * In the afternoon, he builds coffins in **N6c.
 Workshop**.
 * In the evening, he prepares an evening meal in **N6d.
 Kitchen**.
 * At night, he sleeps in **N6e.
 Henrik's Bedroom.**
-## E4a.
+## E5a.
 Entering the Shop
 The players cannot access the shop through persuasion, deception, or intimidation; in each case, Henrik will respond as described in **N6.
 Coffin Maker's Shop**.

 Additionally, note that the windows are locked from the inside and the doors are barred.
 As such, the players cannot open a window or door by use of *thieves tools*.
 Instead, the players can enter the shop by either of the following means:

 * They can break down one or both of the barred doors with a successful DC 20 Strength (Athletics) check.
 Doing so alerts Henrik, who comes to confront them.
+(Doing so doesn't alert Volenta or the **vampire spawn**, who merely assume Henrik has dropped a coffin or other wooden object.)
 * They can use magic (e.g., *mage hand* or *misty step*) to open the windows or doors from the inside.
 Doing so avoids alerting Henrik, who remains in his current location.

 In either case, Henrik offers no resistance as soon as he sees that the players have entered the shop.
 Instead, he rightfully guesses that they have come to recover the bones and informs them of the bones' location and the danger of the vampire nest, as described in **N6.
 Coffin Maker's Shop**.
 In exchange, he pleads with them to protect him from the vampires, who he rightfully fears will butcher him for his betrayal.
 He won't retrieve the bones alone, but will accompany the players upstairs if demanded.

 Henrik does not know that Volenta has secretly installed a poison needle trap and tripwire bell in the wardrobe secret compartment where the bones are kept.
 He assumes that the players will be able to quietly recover the bones, depart the shop, and escort him elsewhere to safety.
-## E4b.
+## E5b.
 Recovering the Bones
 The bones have been concealed as described in <span class="citation">N6e.
 Henrik's Bedroom (p.
 117)</span>.
 However, Volenta Popofsky has added two additional safeguards to the secret compartment:

 * a **poison needle** trap (<span class="citation">Dungeon Master's Guide, p.
 123</span>), which triggers unless a particular wooden panel is pushed before the compartment is opened, and